-In the first Lebanon war, in 1982, then defense minister Ariel Sharon depicted the war as though it were an operation that would enter 40 kilometers of Lebanese territory to get rid of the PLO rockets, but from the outset he intended to reach Beirut.
+In the first Lebanon war, in 1982, Defense Minister Ariel Sharon depicted the war as though it were an operation that would enter 40 kilometers of Lebanese territory to get rid of the PLO rockets, but from the outset he intended to reach Beirut.
 That is, an extensive war.
 Moreover, the Israel Defense Forces also clashed with the Syrian army in Lebanon and destroyed its ground-to-air missile system.
 Israel imposed a siege on Beirut and occupied part of the capital of Lebanon.
 Yasser Arafat and his army were expelled from that country, and the Christians who had collaborated with Israel sank.
 The Shi'ites, including Hezbollah, gained strength.
 That was ostensibly an operation, but Israel remained in Lebanon for 18 years.

 In the Second Lebanon War, in 2006, the Israel Defense Forces and the defense minister's bureau believed it would be an extensive operation, but things developed otherwise.
 The operation developed into a war, and this was in effect determined by Hezbollah.
 For the first time since the War of Independence in 1948 the Arabs succeeded in striking hard at the Israeli home front.
-Thousands of rockets hit Israeli locales, and this cannot be called an operation.?
+Thousands of rockets hit Israeli locales, and this cannot be called an operation.

 The operation overflowed from Lebanon into Israel and became a war for which Israel was not prepared.
 To be precise about military definitions, this was a limited war.
 Nevertheless, at the strategic level it was conducted like a war and it had clear diplomatic aims.
-This, too, distinguishes it from an operation.
+This too distinguishes it from an operation.
 It cannot be compared to previous operations in Lebanon like Operation Accountability in 1993 and Grapes of Wrath in 1996.
-The fact that the IDF was not prepared for the war does not make it an operation.
+The fact the IDF was not prepared for the war does not make it an operation.

 The military implications of this last war are tremendous, and they must not be minimized into a single military action between Israel and Hezbollah.
-In many senses, this was the first round of war between Israel and Iran, which planned and built Hezbollah?s huge rocket system, including long-range rockets.
+In many senses, this was the first round of war between Israel and Iran, which planned and built Hezbollah's huge rocket system, including long-range rockets.
 Syria also participated in the fighting, indirectly, by helping Hezbollah.

 The broad military implications will no doubt be detailed in the reports the Winograd Committee publishes.
-The committee will broaden the view and will also examine the past, from 2000.
-The committee will not confine itself to an examination of the conduct of the war in the North, but will probe deeply, examine the decision-making process by the top political echelon and deal with future threat scenarios.
+The commission will broaden the view and will also examine the past, from 2000.
+The commission will not confine itself to an examination of the conduct of the war in the North, but will probe deeply, examine the decision-making process by the top political echelon and deal with future threat scenarios.